oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-public/load-os-data-public.md

 ### Objectives

 In this lab, you will:

-* Navigate to the Data Load utility of Oracle Autonomous Database Data Tools
+* Navigate to the Data Load page.
-* Learn how to create tables and load data from public object storage buckets using Data Tools built-in to Oracle Autonomous Database
+* Create tables and load data from public object storage buckets using Data Tools built-in to Oracle Autonomous Database

 ### Prerequisites

-This lab requires completion of the lab **Provision an Autonomous Database**, in the **Contents** menu on the left.
+This lab requires completion of **Lab 1: Set up the Workshop Environment > Task 3: Create an Autonomous Data Warehouse Instance**, from the **Contents** menu on the left.

 ## Task 1: Navigate to the Data Load Page